 "Is Dev being mean?"
 A voice spoke up from behind me, turning her around again.
 There was Dev's true love, Samia.

 "Hey, Sam."
 A smile lit up Rissa's face.
 To her, Sam reminded her of a goddess.
 Tall, beautiful, athletic.
 She was everything that every girl hoped to be.
 Stepping around her, she hugged Dev tenderly, making Mar glance away, than back when the hug was finished.
+Lovely dovey things were not her forte.
+In fact, she would rather throw up than be around people having PDA.

 "Are you fighting with the Daimons tonight?"
 As a former Dark-Hunter, Sam knew what her job was, and why she wasn't to be taken lightly.

 "Indeed I am."
-Unlike the other DH's Marissa could be around anyone of them without draining their powers.
+Unlike the other DH's, Marissa could be around anyone of them without draining their powers.

 The air was crisp, as winter was beginning to show its wonderful signs.
 Rissa's custom Hayabusa motorbike sat in front of the bar, making her growl in the back of her throat.
 Once again, Ash had flashed something to her when she didn't need it.
 Tsking, she flashed it back to him, with much love.
 Walking the street, Mar cinched my jacket closer to her body.
-A pair of blue skinny jeans slid over a pair of blue and purple converse.
+A pair of blue skinny jeans slid over a pair of black combat-style boots.
 A long black trench coat showed her figure to perfection.
 Attached to her thigh was what looked like a gun holster, but in reality, it only held a couple daggers.
 Marissa's true weapon was on her neck.

 The necklace held what looked like a small sickle.
 When, in actuality, she could transform it into a giant scythe at will.
 True, Mar didn't hold the customary swords or staffs as a DH, but she was a little more unique than them.